etwk/blog/content/lists/books.md

 - [ ] 烟火三十六味 (三三) #travel #foodthink #China
 - [ ] The Art of Fermentation (Sandor Ellix Katz) #science #must
 - [ ] The Third Plate: Field Notes on the Future of Food #agriculture #must
+- [ ] Frostbite: How Refrigeration Changed Our Food, Our Planet, and Ourselves (Nicola Twilley)

+## Gender
+- [ ] Better Boys, Better Men: The New Masculinity That Creates Greater Courage and Emotional Resiliency (Andrew Reiner) #must

 ## Health
 - [ ] Chronic Pain Reset: 30 Days of Activities, Practices, and Skills to Help You Thrive